jorishr/notes-on-javascript/async_programming/promises/promises.md

 Each then method is expected to return another promise, a so-called thenable object.
 It will be treated the same way as a promise.
 This allows for chaining together various promises and pass values from one promise to another.

 #### Asynchronicity
-The promise handlers then, catch and finally are always asynchronous and thus pass through the TASK QUEUE before being called into the callstack by the event loop.
+The promise handlers then, catch and finally are always asynchronous and thus pass through the TASK QUEUE before being called into the call stack by the event loop.

 Consider the example:
 ```js